 It will print 10 on the browser.

 Follow the following steps to execute this JSP page:

-No, there is no need of directory structure if you don't have class files or tld files.
-For example, put jsp files in a folder directly and deploy that folder.
-It will be running fine.But if you are using bean class, Servlet or tld file then directory structure is required.
+No, there is no need of directory structure if you don't have class files or TLD files.
+For example, put JSP files in a folder directly and deploy that folder.
+It will be running fine.
+However, if you are using Bean class, Servlet or TLD file, the directory structure is required.

-Directory structure of JSP
+The Directory structure of JSP